 Solar water heating is regarded as one of the major alternative energy players for the future.
 It’s a sustainable energy source, will work for most homes and can provide your household with its required hot water for the majority of the year.

 The system uses solar panels, referred to as collectors, which you have fitted to the roof of your home.
 These solar panels collect heat from the sun during the day to heat water which is then stored in a hot water cylinder.

 There are currently two types of solar water heating collectors that you attach to the roof.
 Either a flat plate collector, which look like more traditional solar panels, or evacuated tube collectors which is a line of tubing attached together.

 Benefits of Solar Water Heating

-It’s currently not the cheapest technology, but there are sufficient benefits of installing solar water heating.
+It’s currently not the cheapest technology, but there are sufficient benefits of installing a solar water heater.

 Firstly, it will provide your household with hot water throughout the year.
 It won’t be a completely independent system though as it will need a boiler or immersion-heater through the winter months to guarantee you have hot water all year round.

 But having a solar water heater installed will definitely cut the cost of your bills and reduce your carbon footprint.
 The cost of running the system is minimal, with maintenance checks being the only real cost after the price of the system itself and the installers work, because sunlight is of course free.
 You can also get grants for the systems and installation work that will cover some of the costs.
 And you get peace of mind that the system doesn’t release any CO2 emissions and is completely renewable making it a favourite for green enthusiasts.
 But there are considerations to look at before you think about opting for solar water heating.